 Cutting up an rainbow of different veggies to keep raw an nosh on all week is another great idea.
 They’re perfect to snack on with hummus, top salads with, and to use in a stir-fry for a quick dinner.

 When it comes to preparing salads — I find storing them in mason jars is the best container to keep them fresh and crisp.
 Just remember to get your salad and greens as dry as possible so they don’t get soggy!

 It’s also a good idea to cook some veggies as well to serve as a side with some protein.
 An easy way to cook a bunch of veggies while meal prepping is by roasting them.
 It’s easiest to cook up a few different veggies all at once — maybe three or so.
-Cut them up about the same size, and roast them on a big baking sheet with a little olive or coconut oil and some salt + pepper.
+Cut them all up about the same size and place them on a big baking sheet.
+Then roast them with a little olive or coconut oil and some salt + pepper.
 I usually do two big baking sheets worth of veggies each week for lunches and dinners.